nlmuscanell/09-UCF-SQL-EMPLOYEE-DATABASE/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# SQL - Employee Database: A Mystery in Two Parts

 ## Background

-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+SQL was used to analayze the data for employees of a corporation from the 1980s and 1990s.
+THe database of employees from that period consists of six CSV files.
+Both data engineering and analysis were conducted: Tables were designed to hold data in the CSVs, data were imported into a SQL database, and queries were written and performed to answer questions about the data.

-1. Data Engineering

-3. Data Analysis

-Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
-Data Engineering is the more modern wording instead of Data Modeling.

-## Initial Commit
+In a second part of this project, the SQL database was imported into jupyter notebook so that the data could be further visualized using Pandas.
+Plots from Pandas suggest that the original date may be fake.